rentainhe/TRAR-VQA/README.md

 # TRAnsformer Routing Networks (TRAR)
-This is an official implement for ICCV 2021 paper ["TRAR: Routing the Attention Spans in Transformers for Visual Question Answering"]().
-It currently includes the code for training TRAR on **VQA2.0** and **CLEVR**.
-We built our TRAR project based on [openvqa](https://github.com/MILVLG/openvqa).
+This is an official implementation for ICCV 2021 paper ["TRAR: Routing the Attention Spans in Transformers for Visual Question Answering"]().
+It currently includes the code for training TRAR on **VQA2.0** and **CLEVR** dataset.
 Our TRAR model for REC task is coming soon.

 ## Updates
 - (2021/8/31) Release our pretrained `CLEVR` TRAR model on `train` split: [TRAR CLEVR Pretrained Models](MODEL.md#CLEVR).